WICG/navigation-api/README.md

 Apart from these new fields, the session history entries which correspond to `AppHistoryEntry` objects will continue to manage other fields like document, scroll restoration mode, scroll position data, and persisted user state behind the scenes, in the usual way.
 The serialized state, title, and browsing context name fields would continue to work if they were set or accessed via the usual APIs, but they don't have any manifestation inside the app history APIs, and will be left as null by applications that avoid `window.history` and `window.name`.

 _TODO: actually, we should probably expose scroll restoration mode, like `history.scrollRestoration`?
-That API has legitimate use cases, and we'd like to allow people to never touch `window.history`..._
+That API has legitimate use cases, and we'd like to allow people to never touch `window.history`...
+Discuss in [#67](https://github.com/WICG/app-history/issues/67)._

 ### Correspondence with the joint session history